 Aggressive Communication Style

-The opposite of Passive is Aggressive.
-Aggressive communication is direct communication, but that’s not always positive.
+The opposite of passive is aggressive.
+Aggressive communication is direct communication, but that’s not always a positive thing.

-Aggressive communicators can be confident, direct, and honest, which are usually good things.
-They also can be arrogant, controlling, demanding, abusive, ungrateful, bullying, mean-spirited, and hostile.
+Aggressive communicators can be confident, direct, and honest, which are usually good things, but they may also can be arrogant, controlling, demanding, abusive, ungrateful, bullying, mean-spirited, and hostile.
 They can act without thinking first and then blame others for the consequences.

 Aggressive communicators: